 This section highlights the concepts and a general overview of the players that deliver this proprietary database management system.
-These players fall into three main categories:
+These oracle dba tutorial players fall into three main categories:

-The next three sections address these players and provide a bird’s-eye view of what they do.
+The next three sections address the oracle dba tutorial of these players and provide a bird’s-eye view of what they do.

 Shared memory is nothing more than a newfangled name for what was and is sometimes still referred to as RAM—random access memory.
 As the 12c database is started, a handful of entries in its system parameter file contribute to the size of memory allocated to the instance.
 Many adopters of the Oracle technology use the words “database” and “instance” synonymously.
 There is a fundamental difference between the two.